murugeshmanthiramoorthi/LeNet_Image_Classification/README.md

 # LeNet Image Classification
 A LeNet implementation on custom multi class dataset using Keras.

+I created my own dataset of my family members and trained a model to classify them.

 ## ABOUT ME:
 Hi.
 I am Murugesh MANTHIRAMOORTHI, a self-taught data-scientist.